MichalTaczala/renting_parking_spaces_app/docs/api.md

 Creates a new user with the specified details.
 If a user with the provided `firebase_token` already exists in the database, the existing user is returned.

 ### Parameters
+None

+### Request Body
+The request body should be a JSON object containing the following fields:
 - `firebase_token` (required): Unique token for the user from Firebase.
 - `username` (required): Username of the user.
 - `first_name` (required): First name of the user.